darkboybeyond/Magic-Activator/README.md

 - No push notifications on some builds
 - Calls/SMS may be broken on GSM devices
 - iOS 26.2 Beta 2+ → currently **NOT supported** (Apple patched the exploit)

+## Issues ❓
+**idk, u tell me!**
+Found a bug?
+Missing your region/build?
+Want a new feature?
+→ Open an Issue here on GitHub and I’ll check it as soon as possible! 🛠️

 ## Donations – Help Unlock the Future! ❤️
 Magic Activator will **never** be paywalled, but your donations directly fund the next big features: